mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/getting-started/index.md

 DKP provides a complete out-of-the-box solution for organizations that want to deploy production-ready Kubernetes.

 As an example, this Installation guide provides simplified instructions to get your DKP cluster up and running with minimal configuration requirements on an Amazon Web Services (AWS) public cloud instance.
-For information about installing on a different platform, see [Choose Infrastructure](../choose-infrastructure/).
+For information about installing on a different platform, see [ Infrastructure providers](../choose-infrastructure/).

 # Before you begin